saturneric/GpgFrontend-Manual/src/content/docs/advanced/app-data-storage.md

 ## Where the Files Are

-Inside your profile, in a folder called `data_objs`.
+The files live inside your profile, in a folder called `data_objs`.
 Each file is named after a scrambled version of what it holds, so the file names give nothing away.

 Each [Secure Level](/advanced/memory-security/) keeps its data apart from the others.
 That is why lowering the level makes data saved at a higher one